THE VOLUNTEER APPLICATION FOR 2018 CLINICS WILL BE AVAILABLE ON THE FOLLOWING SCHEDULE:

 ----- ADDITIONAL NOTES -----

 Volunteer Selection: Assignments are NOT made on a first-come basis.
 All volunteers will be subject to a selection process based on year in school, prior experience and organizational need.
 Selection will be designed to provide a balance of experience and skill levels.
 New volunteers are encouraged to apply!
-Note that mid-summer clinics (June/July) have a much higher application rate.
-If you are available to participate in a spring or late-summer clinic, these trips generally allow a greater chance of acceptance.
+Note that mid-summer clinics (May-Aug) have a much higher application rate.
+If you are available to participate in a winter, spring or late-summer clinic with our San Carlos Outreach Project, these trips generally allow a greater chance of acceptance.

 Consecutive Trips: To provide the greatest opportunity for learning and skill development, many trips are set up so that student rosters are scheduled as 2 consecutive weeks and students will be required to participate in both weeks in these cases.